-Not to boast but I’ve ridden a lot of safari horses in my globetrotting career.
-Definition: A safari horse are the horses used on the horse riding holidays that I offer and are ridden by guests.
-I’ve ridden a range of breeds from South African Boerped’s, warmbloods, polo ponies, thoroughbreds, Mangalarga’s, Somalian bred and Mongol horses – the breed depends on the country I’m riding in.
-Thanks to globetrotting I’m constantly riding new horses either on my guided rides or when road testing new rides.
-At home I’m always riding the same three horses, Harusi, Jinx and Tilly, my polo mares.
-It goes without saying that I’m familiar with their idiosyncrasies, nuances, their strengths and weaknesses.
+Not to boast, but I’ve ridden a lot of safari horses in my Globetrotting career.
+Definition: safari horses are the horses that are ridden by guests on the horse riding holidays we offer.
+I’ve ridden a range of breeds including South African Boerpeds, warmbloods, polo ponies, Thoroughbreds, Mangalargas, Somalian bred and Mongol horses – the breed depends on the country I’m riding in.
+Thanks to Globetrotting I’m constantly riding new horses either on my guided rides or when road testing new rides.
+At home I’m always riding the same three horses – Harusi, Jinx and Tilly, my polo mares.
+It goes without saying that I’m familiar with their idiosyncrasies and nuances, their strengths and weaknesses.

 It’s a huge undertaking to jump on a new horse and build a relationship in such a short amount of time – equine speed dating – so to speak.
 And that’s what I’m asking my clients to do when they sign up for one of globetrotting’s horse riding safaris or holidays.
 So, I can understand that one of the most common questions I get asked at trade shows is ‘can I bring my own horse?’
 As everyone believes their horse is the ducks nuts as they know them inside out and can trust them.
 But even so: you wouldn’t want to take your eventer or Sunday-riding horse to Africa and show them a herd of giraffe for the first time.
 The safari horses found on our riding destinations are born and bred into the environment and therefore are familiar with the sights, sounds, smells and terrain.